rocker-org/website/README.md

 Feedbacks & contributions are welcome!

-If you find a documentation issue, please open an issue this repository or edit the Markdown file included in this repository and open a PullRequest.
+If you find a documentation issue, please open an issue this repository or edit the Markdown file included in this repository and open a Pull Request.

 When the PullRequest is merged, the website is updated by GitHub Actions.